One of the biggest questions, still unanswered, is posed by the Fermi Paradox.

 Earth’s axial tilt provides the different seasons essential for plant growth.
-The moon has also acted as a balance to help earth resist the gravitational pull of Jupiter and has therefore limited axial wobbling that in turn, has preserved earth’s obliquity over a long period of time.
+Life on earth could not have developed the way it has without this seasonal cycle of growth and fertility.
+The moon has also acted as a balance to help earth resist the gravitational pull of Jupiter and has therefore limited axial wobbling that in turn, has preserved this obliquity over a long period of time.
 (10)

-For example, there have been at least five major extinction events during our own evolution.
-This is a very zig-zag progress during which ecological hierarchies were toppled to create a vacuum in which surviving species emerged and prospered, and then, in turn, these surviving species later became extinct to provide the ‘right’ environment for the next evolutionary step.
+There have been at least five major extinction events during our own evolution.
+All of these have been fortuitous in the sense that unsuitable ecological hierarchies were toppled to create a new environment in which surviving species emerged and prospered, and then, in turn, these surviving species later became extinct to provide the ‘right’ conditions for the next evolutionary step.
 Science reminds us that over the last 3.5 billion years, about 99 per cent of the estimated 4 billion species that ever evolved are now extinct.

 A browse through other theories associated with the Fermi Paradox makes interesting reading.
 Some of these touch on the realm of science fiction and are highly speculative.